wudsn/wudsn-ide-install/README.md

 Not yet: On Linux or macOS, double click "wudsn.sh" to install WUDSN IDE.

-The file will create and populate the following subfolders
+The file will create and populate the following subfolders:
 - Install - the cache folder where all download are stored
-- Tools - the actual IDE and all required command line program
+- Tools - the IDE and all related command line programs
-- Projects - the platform specific project folder with source code
+- Projects - the platform specific project folders with sample source code
 - Workspace - the workspace here the IDE stores data that is no source code

 In case of problems you can run wudsn.exe com the command line with the parameter --install.